cis5710/cis5710-homework/hw3-singlecycle/hw3-singlecycle.md

 ## Check timing closure

 For this homework, in addition to the usual testing in simulation, you will also run the Vivado toolchain on your code to translate it into an FPGA bitstream.
-You don't need to actually load your bitstream onto an FPGA, but you should verify that your design has reached *timing closure*, which means that the logic you've designed can be run safely at the clock speed you specify.
+You don't need to actually load your bitstream onto an FPGA, but you should see if your design has reached *timing closure*, which means that the logic you've designed can be run safely at the clock speed you specify.
 The clock speed for HW3 is currently set at 5MHz, which is sufficient for our solution but YMMV.

-To verify timing closure, run `make impl`.m
+To verify timing closure, run `make impl`.

 > This command will only work on biglab.seas.upenn.edu, which is where Vivado is installed.
 Run the command `source /home1/c/cis5710/tools/cis5710-update-path.sh` to add Vivado to your path.
 See the [HW1 demo instructions](../hw1/hw1.md#optional-zedboard-demo) for more details.